 Definition of Metaphor

-Metaphor is a literary figure that consists of transferring the meaning of one word to another, based on a relationship of similarity between both terms.
-In other words, it compares a real concept with an imaginary one to express an idea in a more striking and aesthetic way.
-Its use is not limited only to poetry or creative writing, but is also found in everyday language.
+A metaphor is a literary device that consists of transferring the meaning of one word to another, based on a relationship of similarity between the two terms.
+In other words, it compares a real concept with an imaginary one to express an idea in a more impactful and aesthetic way.
+Its use is not limited to poetry or creative writing, but is also found in everyday language.
+An essential characteristic of a metaphor is that the comparison is not made explicitly; rather, terms of comparison such as ‘like’ or ‘similar to’ are omitted, which distinguishes it from a simile.
+This device can enrich descriptions, evoke emotions, or transform an abstract concept into something more tangible.

 How a metaphor is composed